Comfort Conversations: Tackle Your Fear on Wheels with Dale Spencer

 Join us every month for Comfort Conversations, a discussion series led by our Ambassadors who share their thoughts on issues affecting wheelchair users worldwide.
 Today’s topic is on the role of overcoming fear, written by Comfort Ambasssador Dale Spencer.
 A renowned public speaker, Dale takes his audiences on a journey of real-life experiences and revelations.
 Together they identify obstacles, both professional and personal, which are common roadblocks to achieving success.
 By reintroducing us to the skills we already have, Dale is able to illuminate the road to success.
 Learn more about the Comfort Ambassadors here.

 Fear had haunted me, like many of us.
-The fear of rejection, judgement, failure and even success has prevented us, at times, from being successful in life.
-I often worried on how I was going to perform on a test or finish a chore to my parent’s satisfaction.
-In school it was a fear that people thought less of me if I stated my opinion, wore a certain outfit or the way I played a sport.
-There were days I did not want to go to school because that fear of judgement had invaded my thoughts.
+The fear of rejection, judgment, failure and even success has prevented us, at times, from being successful in life.
+I often worried about how I was going to perform on a test or finish a chore to my parents’ satisfaction.
+In school, it was a fear that people thought less of me if I stated my opinion, wore a certain outfit, or the way I played a sport.
+There were days I did not want to go to school because that fear of judgment had invaded my thoughts.

 These type of fears can stop us in our tracks, especially after injury, resulting in the lack of forward progress.

 I thought I knew how fear affected my life.
 Little did I know that paled in comparison to what I experienced on December 2nd, 1988.
 I was walking with friends to a party.
 On the way, I took a short cut which was to walk on railroad tracks.
 This was not the safest course but we wanted to get to that beer and to those girls.
 I proceeded to walk across a railroad bridge and slipped on a railroad tie and fell off to the side.
 The drop was approximately four stories and I landed in a shallow river.